anonymous-conf-code/cagad/README.md

 ## Data

-- For Yelp, Amazon, and PubMed datasets, they will be automatically downloaded when runinng the code.
 - For T-Finance dataset, you can download it from the baseline paper BWGNN: https://proceedings.mlr.press/v162/tang22b.html
+- For PubMed, Amazon, and Yelp datasets, they will be automatically downloaded when runinng the code.

 ## Dependencies